 This lab includes 32 high caliber workstations, 8 55″ televisions for collaborative workspace use, 32 Cisco routers and switches, 48 Intel NUCs, private network access across the room, 2 Citrix Xenware Hypervisors for virtual machine provisioning, Internet Protocol version 4 and 6 access to the commodity Internet and Internet-2, and a Raspberry Pi Beowulf cluster combined of individualized student nodes.

-Registration is currently closed for this summer, due to seating limitations.
-But you can still register onto the wait-list.
-ALL Texas teachers that currently teach in elementary, middle/intermediate, or high school were able to apply for registration.
+Registration is currently open.
+ALL Texas teachers that currently teach in intermediate/middle or high school are able to apply for registration.
+Applicants will be notified of their acceptance to the program in late May.

-The form below is only an application for registration, so it is not guaranteed that you will be registered for the particular camp that you are requesting, nor is it guaranteed that you will be registered for any of the camps.
-Seating may open up at any moment due to individuals dropping out, so if you are on the wait-list, please ensure that you check your email regularly, as we may notify you that you have been placed into a camp.
+There is a form below for application for registration.
+NOTE: This is an application, not a registration.
+Seating is limited.
+It is not guaranteed that you will be registered for the particular camp that you are requesting, nor is it guaranteed that you will be registered for any of the camps.
+If not accepted, you will be put on a wait list to be notified if their are any unaccepted spots or cancellations.
+Seating may open up at any moment due to individuals dropping out.
+If you are on the wait-list, please ensure that you check your email regularly, as we may notify you that you have been placed into a camp.

-For more information regarding GenCyber, please go to GenCyber’s Offical website.
+For general information regarding GenCyber, please go to GenCyber’s Offical website.